 Experience refers to paid and unpaid experience, including volunteer work done through National Service programs (e.g., Peace Corps, AmeriCorps) and other organizations (e.g., professional; philanthropic; religious; spiritual; community, student, social).
 Volunteer work helps build critical competencies, knowledge, and skills and can provide valuable training and experience that translates directly to paid employment.
 You will receive credit for all qualifying experience, including volunteer experience.

-WORKING CONDITIONS: Work is in the Pentagon Building, Pentagon reservation and other locations within the NCR.
-Work is usually confined to indoor locations but occasionally requires outdoor work where exposure to inclement weather, heat and cold is possible.
-Work environment is subject to quick variations in temperature, exposure to acids and fumes from soldering, welding, batteries and various other agents, steam, gas, hot water, electric shock, high voltage conditions, falls from ladders, and cuts and bruises from tools and heavy equipment.
+WORKING CONDITIONS: Works in the Pentagon Building and various other locations.
+Work is usually confined to indoor locations but occasionally requires outdoor work where exposure to heat and cols is possible.
+Is subject to quick variations in temperature, exposure to acids and fumes from batteries and various other agents, electric shock , high voltage conditions, falls from ladders, and cuts and bruises from tools and heavy equipment.
 Frequently works in awkward positions and potentially hazardous areas.
-The employee could be subject to exposure to dust, insulation and asbestos particles while working in ceiling areas.
-When work is being performed in an asbestos contaminated area, special precautions must be taken.
-These include but are not limited to following the guidelines for working above - ceilings and for the wearing of personal protective equipment; i.e., Tyvek Suits, respirators, etc.
+Is subject to exposure to asbestos panicles while working in ceiling areas.

 Only experience and education obtained by the closing date of this announcement will be considered.